 Ellen has Bachelor degrees in Physical Education and Education, and a Masters of Science and has recently completed her photography diploma at Algonquin College.
 Ellen is a freelance photographer for the Kitchissippi Times and also takes photos for the Ottawa Sports and Entertainment Group and their Commercial Partnerships.
 You can see her on the sidelines of Ottawa RedBlack, Ottawa Fury, and Ottawa 67’s games.
 For the past year, Ellen has been one of the photographers for the Algonquin College Thunder Varsity Athletic teams.
 She is a three-time participant in the Sour Toe Cocktail in Dawson City, Yukon.
 Ellen has traveled extensively across North America and loves exploring new places.
 Iceland, Hawaii, and Ecuador are on her travel bucket list.
 Take a look at her website right here.

-A graduate of Algonquin College’s journalism program, Bradley has written for Daily Xtra, 24 Hours and Soundproof Magazine among others.
-Currently employed as a proofreader at one of the country’s top intellectual property law firms, Bradley is working on a novel and has launched a news, trivia and cocktail recipe podcast called Queers, Questions, and Cocktails.
+A graduate of Algonquin College’s journalism program, Bradley has written for many publications including 24 Hours, Soundproof Magazine and Xtra as well as appearing as a guest host on the Canqueer.news radio show.
+Bradley works as an intellectual property administrative assistant and as a scopist, a specialized form of legal proofreading.
+Additionally, Bradley is working on a novel and produces a pop culture trivia and cocktail recipe podcast, Queers, Questions, and Cocktails.
 In his spare time, Bradley enjoys baking, reading, PS4 gaming and playing softball with Ottawa’s LGBT league.